by Celeste Castro

 The Lesbian Review

 I enjoyed the premise of the entire novel really.
 I was a fan of X-Files back in the day and I still enjoy a good paranormal book.
-While I’m not really fan of mystery, I feel like there are always mysterious elements where it comes to a paranormal novel.
-I though the book was entertaining and could even make for a great first book in a series.
+While I’m not really a fan of mystery, I feel like there are always mysterious elements where it comes to a paranormal novel.
+I thought the book was entertaining and could even make for a great first book in a series.
 I could certainly see Ford, Soto, and the wonderful Lexy working together on another case.
 I hope to see it actually.

 Lex Kent’s Reviews - This story is a little bit X Files but with lesbians.
 I thought the whole premise was really entertaining.
 It was also really different.
 I have not read a lesfic book like this before and I always love when that happens.
 I also liked that while there are paranormal parts of this story, Castro used theories that are actually talked about in real life.
 So yes, while you do have to suspend some disbelief, this book wasn’t really so far out there.
 Since this book is called the Lex Files, I’m hoping that it will mean another installment.
 While the main storyline is wrapped up, this book screams for a sequel to me.
 If so I would not hesitate to read it.